 A process for modifying a previously approved, change-controlled artifact is required.
 From a preliminary point of view this process will include:

-The change request can be made by any OpenHW member but would normally be made by an active participant in the OTP or OSP.
+The change request can be made by any OpenHW member but would normally be made by an active participant in the OTP.

 A notification to the relevant TG and to the TWG of the request to modify the change-controlled artifact